hammk/hammk/README.md

 - 👋 Hi, I’m @hammk
 - 👀 I’m interested in Battle For Dream Island, console hacking, and a handful of PC games.
+No way that'll end well.
 - 🌱 I’m currently learning C++ and the Source Engine
 - 📫 How to reach me:
 Discord: hambrew#7041
 Reddit:  blappit3003
 GBAtemp: hambrew

 <!---
 hammk/hammk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.